 MIGHT BE WORTH YOUR TIME

-Azavea blogs about General Purpose Computing on the GPU in its latest series related to its 20 finalists and Inc Magazine’s 2010 Top Small Company Workplaces.
+Azavea blogs about General Purpose Computing on the GPU in its latest series related to its $150,000 National Science Foundation grant.
+The company was also selected as one of 20 finalists and Inc Magazine’s 2010 Top Small Company Workplaces.

 This is what happens when your company gets bought by Google for a cool $70 million.
 And BusinessInsider profiles Invite Media’s Nat Turner, to boot.
 Don’t miss our coverage of Invite’s acquisition.